dasAtRagedy/github-commit-painting/README.md

 ## Features

-Choose a year, commiter's name, committer's email, draw on a visual representation of a dashboard and click 'Create!' to make a repository full of commits.
+Choose a year, committer's name, committer's email, draw on a visual representation of a dashboard and click 'Create!' to make a repository full of commits.

 ## Prerequisites